How to Avoid Negligent Discharges

 The solution to the problem of a negligent discharge is rigorously adhering to good, safe gun-handling practices.
 For example, have a good holster, and keep the gun in there.
 Don’t take it out unless there is a genuine need to, and don’t keep it in a sock or tucked holsterless in your waistband.

-For direction on finding a good holster for your needs, I'd recommend going to a gun shop staffed by people you know and trust, or contacting an NRA certified instructor.
+For direction on finding a good holster for your needs, I’d recommend going to a gun shop staffed by people you know and trust, or contacting a certified instructor.

 Know the four rules, and practice them until they are instinctive habit.
 Never deviate from them.
 Ever.